 However, this did cause some problems when Yoshiko would return home to visit her parents and her natural mother Aiko would bemoan how "the big city life had corrupted" her Japanese etiquette.
 It's here we get some insight into how difficult a task it was for Yoshiko to actually 'become Chinese', because it meant 'losing her Japanese character', and of course the reverse was true also.
 This would not have been any great problem if both her "parents" (ie, Japan and China) had not been at war with one another.

-She attends the Beijing Yijiao Girls School 北京衣角高中 (a Chinese mission school mainly attended by rich 'pillars of society' girls).
+She attends the Beijing Yijiao Girls School 北京 一角 中学 (a Chinese mission school mainly attended by rich 'pillars of society' girls).
 This school must have been located inside the Inner City (see above map) where there are several locations of Catholic Mission Schools.
-This site places the Yi school in Tangzi alley:
+The following internet site places the Yi school in Tangzi alley:

 Here is a photo of the Beijing Yijiao Highschool graduating class of 1935:

-Mitter makes a strong case that China (as he calls it - the forgotten Allied power) needs to be restored to it's rightful place alongside the U.S., Russia, and Britain, in WW2 history.
+Mitter makes a strong case that China (the forgotten Allied power as he calls it) needs to be restored to it's rightful place alongside the U.S., Russia, and Britain, in WW2 history.

 Following the 'Manchurian Incident' in Sep 1931, fighting broke out in Shanghai between Chinese and Japanese forces in Feb 1932; although it was a short conflict lasting three weeks, some 14,000 Chinese troops were killed, over 3,000 Japanese, and 10,000 civilians.